RCC-M S8300 analysis laboratory

 Elemental analyzer

-Optical Emission Spectrometry (OES)
+Optical emission spectrometry (OES)

-• Doubts about material conformity
+• Doubt about material compliance

-• Analytical discrepancies between suppliers
+• Analytical discrepancy between suppliers

 • Requalification of equipment in service

-• Investigations following anomalies or process deviations
+• Investigations following an anomaly or process drift

-• Expert interpretation in relation to regulatory thresholds
+• Expert interpretation

-• Support for managing non-conformities
+• Support in managing non-conformities

 FAQ

-Is the RCC-M S8300 mandatory for nuclear equipment?
+Is RCC-M S8300 mandatory for nuclear equipment?

 • major and alloying elements,